ultravideo/uvgComm/README.md

 Kvazzup uses CMake to build itself and missing dependencies with minimal effort from the developer, see [BUILDING.md](BUILDING.md) for build instructions.

+## Setting up a SIP Server

+Kvazzup has been tested together with *Kamailio Open Source SIP Server*.
+Easy to follow instructions are hard to come by on the internet, so we provide our own [instructions](kamailio/README.md) for setting up Kamailio.

 ## Papers

 If you are using Kvazzup in your research, please cite one of the following papers: <br>